 ONE-THIRD OF THE COMBINED WINDWAVE AND SWELL HEIGHT.

-Saturday: SE wind 25 to 30 kt, with gusts as high as 40 kt.
+- Overnight SE wind 25 to 30 kt, with gusts as high as 40 kt.
 Rain.
+The rain could be heavy at times.
 Seas 5 to 6 ft.

 This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.